![]() |

 After sending this second, modified FOIA request to Jack O'Brian, Bruce also sent letters to Alexandra Mallus, the DOI's FOIA Officer, and Diane Cooke, who at the time was the Chief FOIA Officer for the NPS.

-Unfortunately, instead of following the instructions Bruce had given in his second, modified request, Jack O'Brian responded with another estimate of what it would cost to process Bruce's request---$796.50.
-At that point it became clear a second story was beginning to unfold: the first was Mesa Verde National Park's unwillingness to release any documents and/or any information, and the second was the role played by NPS FOIA Officers in denying, delaying, and obstructing Bruce's FOIA request.
+Unfortunately, instead of following the instructions Bruce had given in his second, modified request, Jack O'Brian responded to Bruce’s second, modified FOIA request with another estimate of what it would cost to process Bruce's request---$796.50.

-October 5, 2009---Jack O'Brian's Third Letter to Bruce: Requesting a $796.50 Fee
+At that point it became clear a second story was beginning to unfold: October 5, 2009---Jack O'Brian's Third Letter to Bruce: Requesting a $796.50 Fee

 October 24, 2009---Bruce's Modified and Restated Third FOIA Request Sent to Jack O'Brian